Now is the perfect time to start or bolster an experimentation program

 On January 7, 2020, China reported a new type of coronavirus.
 On January 30, the World Health Organization (WHO) declared a global health emergency.
 The WHO labeled the coronavirus outbreak a pandemic on March 11, and two days later, the United States declared a national state of emergency.
 By March 31, nearly 80% of Americans were under some form of stay-at-home order, leading to economic crisis and financial insecurity.
 As brick-and-mortar businesses shut down and enterprises became 100% remote overnight, businesses realized that they needed to adapt.
 Online businesses have been able to continue their operations with their employees working remotely.
 They are all still able to collaborate as a team by using Microsoft Teams, for example.
 Some businesses have even been able to implement direct routing for Microsoft Teams to allow external calls to the business.
 That is helping businesses to continue working and growing.

 In May, the number of global COVID-19 cases surpassed five million.
 In June, the case number skyrocketed to 10 million.
 As I write this post on July 30, the 6 month anniversary of the WHO declaring a global health emergency, I keep my thoughts to the silver linings, and I am in awe at how adaptable humans can be.

 The news cycle serves as a constant reminder, even to those of us who are privileged to still have our health and our employment, that our future is still unknown.
 We learn of promising medical breakthroughs one day and learn of someone from our inner circle testing positive the next.
-We hear the housing market is stable, strong even in some areas, only be reminded in the next segment how many Americans are currently without health insurance.
-Although, going back to the housing market, according to Jacob Realty and other estate agencies, the process has changed despite the fact that the market remains stable.
+We hear the housing market is stable, strong even in some areas, only be reminded in the next segment how many Americans are currently without health insurance, and how they are worried and need answers to questions like can medicaid take your house?
+Which is even more relatable if they have just entered a care home and are worried about their finances for outgoing payments.
+Although going back to the housing market, according to Jacob Realty and other estate agencies, the process has changed despite the fact that the market remains stable.